AndreiAvadanei/SYDO/README.md

 ##Features
 ### v0.1
-  - column encryption based on special key manufactured on the fly
+  - Column encryption based on special key manufactured on the fly
-  - table encryption based on special key manufactured on the fly
+  - Table encryption based on special key manufactured on the fly
   - Special token + IP authentication

 ##Help